aleokdev/aryibi/README.md

 start_frame and finish_frame update the imgui frame)

 Stuff to do:
 - Don't hardcode the usage of GLFW.
+Create an api-agnostic windowing wrapper.
 - Remove imgui dependency.
-Create an api-agnostic UI header/library.
+Create an api-agnostic UI wrapper.

 The renderer's default implementation uses OpenGL, but if you are a Vulkan (or other API) nerd, you are free to implement the interface with your own backend.